-> cations in peer-reviewed journals, oral or poster presentations, and many additional manuscripts in preparation that involve our residents.
-Michigan residents also serve on committees of several na- Molecular and tional pathology organizations, including the United States and Canadian Academy have been invited to speak at national and regional meetings and educa- refine the teaching laboratories to best meet the needs of future physitional conferences, as well.
+Molecular and tional pathology organizations, including the United States and Canadian Academy of Pathology, the American Society for Clinical Pathology, and the College of American Pathologists.
+Our residents have been invited to speak at national and regional meetings and educa- refine the teaching laboratories to best meet the needs of future physitional conferences, as well.
 Their success and accomplishments are also cians.
 In the meantime, it is gratifying to note that the web-based reevident in their post-residency destinations.
 All are placed in excellent sources for the Pathology Laboratories, using virtual slide technology, are fellowships or jobs.